Now, let’s say you land on a website.

 You click that button, and up pops an ugly, disjointed chat window that looks like something from a 90s chat room.

 First impressions count

 It’s a commonly shared statistic that first impressions are 94% design-related.
 And those first impressions create lasting judgments.

 Your chat window is your customer service

-For the customer, your chat window is implicitly linked with the quality of the service you offer.
-It uncovers any customer experience negligence.
+For a start, it uncovers any (apparent) customer experience negligence.
 It visually demonstrates your commitment to perfection.
 And of course, it speaks volumes about the importance you place on customer conversations.

 A well-placed chat button, when clicked on, should open up a well-designed chat window that matches the look and feel of your website.

 A bad chat window does the opposite.
 When presented with the unpleasant surprise of an outdated, clunky window, the visitor will think twice about continuing.

 Isn’t it all a bit shallow?

 We don’t wander into dark, dilapidated old buildings when out for a stroll.
 We’re unlikely to walk into a shop that has cobwebs coating its windows.
 We exit apps we don’t like the look of, we abandon websites that are dense or cluttered, and we refuse to tolerate software that isn’t user-friendly.

 A frictionless experience

 You’d request your receptionist to sit upright, dress suitably, smile pleasantly at guests and help them smoothly and confidently.

 While you can’t request a smile from your chat window, you can help make the journey from initial chat button click, to window launch, to chat session entry as frictionless as possible.
-You should:

 – Ensure your chat button is streamlined with your website, and place it up front

-- • Stick to black text on a white background where possible, using a legible font and incorporating white space
+– Stick to black text on a white background where possible, using a legible font and incorporating white space

 The bottom line

 A grumpy, slumped receptionist will make visitors reluctant to engage, and send off all the wrong signals about your company.